archfirst/manage-my-money-server-deprecated/README.md

    Launch the application in debug mode.

-- `gulp serve --debug` (TODO: fix this - it is not working)

-    Launch debugger with node-inspector.

-- `gulp serve --debug-brk` (TODO: fix this - it is not working)

-    Launch debugger and break on 1st line with node-inspector.

 ### Run application in production mode

 - `node server/server.js | bunyan -o short`

-or Use `forever` to automatically restart the application in case of a failure:
+You may use `forever` to automatically restart the application in case of a failure:

 - `forever start server/server.js | bunyan -o short`